Elon Musk's Alleged Email To Employees on Tesla's Big Picture - Slashdot

 I wonder if this reflects on underlying production problems with assembly line delays due to parts not being interchangeable?
 E.g., not all body panels fitting right on all cars, etc.

-Variation Simulation (Score:3)
+Variation Simulation (Score:5, Interesting)

 I wonder if Tesla has failed to use variation simulation tools?